BrandonTang89/CrowdfundingForSchools/README.md

 #### Administration
 - Method for administrators to promote/demote teachers/administrators within the school settings page (important)
-- Some way for numberfit/us to create the first administrator for a school
+- Some way for us to create the first administrator for a school

 #### Payment
 - Minimum donation amount